lecaillon/Cassette/README.md

 ### Key features
 - Improves the stability of your testing environment.
-- Avoids to many calls to HTTP servers that your application depends on, each time your CI pipeline runs.
+- Avoids to many calls to your HTTP API dependencies, each time your CI pipeline runs.
 - Speeds up the execution of your test suite.